The Baal Shem Tov, or Besht — the founder of Chasidism —

 Add comments to this entry

 Does this isolation help Orthodoxy?
 I can't say.
-I do know that CN is worried that people will label them treif if they let them selves hold hands with anyone who might be seen as treif.
-I personally teach in Orthodox settings, though those settings are more Carlebachian than anything else.
-But couldn't CN have a section of "views from beyond Orthodoxy"?
+I do know that CN is worried that people will label them treif if they let themselves hold hands with anyone who might be seen as treif.
+I personally teach in Orthodox settings and love teaching there, though those settings are most often Carlebachian, which may be seen as fringe.
+But regardless of how close someone is to Orthodoxy, couldn't CN have a section of "views from beyond Orthodoxy"?

-Bottom line: I no longer feel comfortable linking to Canfei Nesharim's website on the links page, even though I think they do some good work.
+Bottom line: I no longer feel comfortable linking to Canfei Nesharim's website on the links page, even though I think they are doing good work.
 I'm kind of attached to that kindergarten rule, "Plays nicely with others".
-If you want to go there (or write to them), however, here's the link you can copy into your browser:
+If you want to go there, however, here's the url:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~